jnk0le/random/avr incremental quadrature encoder/README.md

-This is just example of low-level encoder driver (no support for multiple encoders "per-lib" yet).
+This is just example of low-level incremental quadrature encoder driver (no support for multiple encoders "per-lib" yet).
 Code can be extracted and reused to create multiple instances working simultaneously.
 This "library" is intended to work especially with high speed rotary encoders (the ones used in motor applications), and requires already debounced signals on the inputs.